Prevent Common Cybersecurity Threats

 Usually, bucket brigade attacks involve the attacker using a WiFi router to intercept a user's communication.
 The user connects to the attacker's router then visits a website and logs in with their confidential credentials.
 The attacker saves that user's login credentials for which they can then use to impersonate the user.

-Some MitM attacks can also modify the data transmitted between the application and the server.
+Some bucket brigade attacks can also modify the data transmitted between the application and the server.
 Attacks can occur from new PC trial and preinstalled software, software update tools, and other software vulnerabilities.
 In a worst-case scenario, this could result in remote code execution, backdooring the system, installing malware, and so on.
 This could also lead to the compromise of other network assets.

 To help defend against this type of attack it is important to use strong encryption and authentication between the application and the server.
 Using encryption the server authenticates the application's request by presenting a digital certificate, and only then can the connection be established.
 For example, HTTPS uses the secure sockets layer (SSL) capability of the browser to mask web traffic.
 To decrypt HTTPS, an attacker would have to obtain the keys used to encrypt the network traffic.